Child Custody Lawyers in Los Angeles

 If both parents agree to the proposed changes, they can adapt the existing order with an agreement.
 If the parents can’t agree, one parent might need to file a petition asking the court for a child custody order modification.
 The next step generally involves meeting with a mediator before participating in a court hearing.

 Child custody matters are especially important because they involve more than money or property.
-You don't want to enter custody proceedings without adequate guidance and representation.
-Whether you're petitioning for legal or physical custody or you want to change an existing child custody order, we have experienced child custody lawyers who can help you.
-Contact us at (424) 201-5444 to discuss your case.
+You don’t want to enter custody proceedings without adequate guidance and representation.
+Whether you’re petitioning for legal or physical custody or you want to change an existing child custody order, there are plenty of attorneys to help you.
+Visit the directory of custody attorneys to find someone to discuss your case.